MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-pkcs-certificate-profiles.md

 ## Antivirus exclusions

-Consider adding Antivirus exclusions on servers that host NDES or the certificate connector when:
+Consider adding Antivirus exclusions on servers that host the Intune Certificate Connector when:

 - Certificate requests reach the server or the Intune Certificate Connector, but are not successfully processed
 - Certificates are issued slowly